awslabs/sagemaker-debugger/docs/analysis.md

 ### Path of trial
 #### SageMaker training job
 When running a SageMaker job this path is on S3.
 SageMaker saves data from your training job locally on the training instance first and uploads them to an S3 location in your account.
 When you start a SageMaker training job with the python SDK, you can control this path using the parameter `s3_output_path` in the `DebuggerHookConfig` object.
 This is an optional parameter, if you do not pass this the python SDK will populate a default location for you.
 If you do pass this, make sure the bucket is in the same region as where the training job is running.
 If you're not using the python SDK, set this path for the parameter `S3OutputPath` in the `DebugHookConfig` section of `CreateTrainingJob` API.
-SageMaker takes this path and appends training_job_name and debug-output to it to ensure we have a unique path for each training job.
+SageMaker takes this path and appends training_job_name and "debug-output" to it to ensure we have a unique path for each training job.

 #### Non SageMaker training jobs
-If you are not running a SageMaker training job, this is the path you pass as out_dir when you create a smdebug [`Hook`](hook.md).
+If you are not running a SageMaker training job, this is the path you pass as `out_dir` when you create a smdebug [`Hook`](hook.md).
 Just like when creating the hook, you can pass either a local path or an S3 path (as `s3://bucket/prefix`).

 ### Creating a trial object
 There are two types of trials you can create: LocalTrial or S3Trial depending on the path.
 We provide a wrapper method to create the appropriate trial.